Power of Place

 Our learning communities offer educators the collaborative time, space, resources and support they need to grow both relationally and professionally.
 Our annual learning agendas offer a mix of in-person, online and blended experiences that range from our signature quarterly gatherings to multi-part learning series to role-alike spaces and more.
 We bring expert guest faculty and experienced facilitators to every learning experience to ensure that all participants leave inspired, energized, and with new ideas they can put into practice back in their school or district.

-Essex County, located just north of Boston, is where our flagship, Essex County Learning Community, began.
+Essex County is where our flagship, Essex County Learning Community (ECLC), began.
 The region is home to a mix of urban, suburban, and rural school districts.
 When we first got acquainted with the county, we developed relationships with the Lawrence and Salem Public Schools, two of the largest school districts, developing and implementing a strategy with each based on their expressed needs.
-We then invited all of the districts in the county to reply to a Letter of Invitation, signaling their interest in participating in a cross-district cohort.
-We launched the network in 2018 with six districts, and have since grown to 20 districts from across the region.
+We then invited every district in the county to reply to a Letter of Invitation, signaling their interest in participating in a cross-district cohort.
+We launched ECLC in 2018 with six districts, and have since grown to 20 from across the region.

 Members of the ECLC communities developed this mission statement to define their work together: